Scalping vs Swing Trading: What's the Difference?

 Scalping or swing trading: Which is your ideal style?

 If you are a trader who wishes to take a minimum risk, scalping trading is a more suitable option for you.
 But, swing trading is best suited for traders who are patient enough to hold trades for a few weeks.
-Blueberry Markets is a forex trading platform in Australia that offers a seamless trading experience with tight spreads and lightning fast executions.
+Blueberry Markets is a global trading platform that offers a seamless trading experience with tight spreads and lightning fast executions.
 Sign up for a live trading account or try a risk-free demo account.

 Top Pivot Point Strategies